Muddy-Branch-Alliance/muddy_branch_maps/README.md

 Welcome!
 This repo contains a redesigned web map of the [Muddy Branch Greenway Trail](https://muddybranch.org/maps/), suitable for embedding in an iFrame or wherever you might need a digital map.
 The map is rendered by [Maplibre GL JS](https://maplibre.org/maplibre-gl-js/docs/).
+All components needed to display it are contained within this repo.
 There are no additional external requirements or dependencies.

 ![Map Preview](Muddy_Branch_Greenway_Trail_Map.png)